 - New Zealand Ministry of Economic Development (copyrights, patents and trademarks)

 Be careful that you get to your official national government site for copyright information and applications.
 There are a lot of for-profit websites that offer to submit copyrights for you, but it’s not the same as getting the information directly from the government agency that does the work and knows the laws.

 The best place to get your questions answered about copyrighting (and patents and trademarks) is your official government website devoted to the topic.

-If you find a website for your country’s government office that I’ve not included in this blog post, please leave a comment so that we can all share the resources.
+If you find a website for your country’s government office that I’ve not included in this blog post, please let me know so that we can all share the resources.
 Thanks!